tarcisiosilva/api-ts-lovely/README.md

 # Lovely API
 Repository  - api  for command line of database

-This application of line command is used to get users informarion GitHub and insert in PostgreSQL database
+This application of command  line is used to get users information GitHub and insert in PostgreSQL database

 ## Setup